 Look up, and you can see the flight path and holding pattern for planes coming and going from Heathrow.
 Spot A380s and Boeing 787s as they lower into their landing pattern.
 Yes, this is a great view and a reason to book into this lounge in itself.

 Another thing I particularly like about this lounge is the staff.
-Over the many years, I have been frequenting this lounge, they have consistently been exceptional.
+Over the many years I’ve been frequenting this lounge, they have consistently been exceptional.
 Friendly, professional, and, unlike many other club lounges, they offer to bring you food and drinks from the moment you arrive.
-This table-service enhances the whole lounge experience.
-They also make excellent tea from fresh tea leaves so you can happily spend all day working without even having to leave your seat.
+This table service enhances the whole lounge experience.
+They also make excellent tea from fresh tea leaves, so you can happily spend all day working without leaving your seat.

 The lounge’s food is my one caveat against this lounge being the best club lounge in London.
 The breakfast and afternoon tea are excellent, but the evening offering is lacking.

 The breakfast is a large buffet with a high-quality array of produce, including smoked salmon, meats, cheeses, cereals, and hummus options.
 There is also a full a la carte breakfast which you can order from your table.
 The eggs Florentine, eggs Benedict, and English breakfast are all recommended and come perfectly cooked (yolk dribbles out while the white is fully cooked) and are served to your table.

 Afternoon tea is also excellent with an array of tasty sandwiches (egg, chicken tikka, ham), cakes, scones, and cream, as well as a really outstanding selection of teas and excellent coffee options.
 Everything you could want in terms of cold beverages is available in the numerous fridge cabinets, including sparkling and still waters, cokes, juices, and even innocent smoothies.